inertialsense/docs.inertialsense.com/docs/user-manual/reference/imu_specifications.md

 - **Velocity Drift Standard Deviation at 100 Hz**: **0.0000333 m/s**
 - **Acceleration Noise Standard Deviation at 100 Hz**: **0.00333 m/s²**

-These values represent the Gaussian noise standard deviations for each sensor at the 100 Hz sampling rate, with the correct conversion from hours to seconds and the updated equation terminology.
+These values represent the Gaussian noise standard deviations for each sensor at 100 Hz sampling rate.